AminetAminet

 With the arguments USE and NEED you can request server capabilities

 opportunistically or strictly.
-For example, USE=amiga-case would use
+For example, USE=amiga-case would use a

-provide the requested feature.
+the requested feature.

 Amiga servers offer (and Amiga clients by default use)

-and additionally "amiga-comment,amiga-flags" (given the required
+"amiga-comment,amiga-flags" (given the required support).
+Unix clients

-support).
-Unix clients by default use the capabilities "unix,case".
+by default use the capabilities "unix,case".

 So by default Amiga clients get case-insensitive names, Amiga comments